-Pebbles, sand, clay, rocks, there are different options in every beach of Xerokampos – A few beaches are organized – Depending where you go, you might need to pack a lunch and cold drinks
+Characteristics: Pebbles, sand, clay, rocks, there are different options on every beach of Xerokampos – A few beaches are organized – Depending where you go, you might need to pack a lunch and cold drinks.

 Xerokampos (or Xerocampos / Xerocambos) is a stunning group of several beaches on the southeastern coast of Crete.
 In the area, there are beaches for every taste: sandy, pebbled, and even a cove of clay!

 As you drive down the main road that from the north (usually Zakros) takes you down to Xerocampos, you will be impressed by the massive extension of this coast, usually not crowded, unspoiled, and very peaceful due to its remote location.

 There are wide sandy beaches, both completely unorganized or with the possibility of renting sunbeds and umbrellas.
 Among the different shores, Alatsolimni is a sandy beach worth mentioning because of the salt lake that lies behind.

 With a harsh landscape of rocks and scarce vegetation, the place is simply perfect for a holiday on the beach for those travelers looking to put their brain completely offline!